 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

-The risk of input price shocks due to supply chain problems is moderate.
-Second tier suppliers manufacture raw materials, such as iron, steel and aluminum.
-Iron, steel and aluminum manufacturers are high risk due to high volatility in the prices of steel and aluminum.
-When their input costs are highly...
+Supply chain risk in the industrial robots market is moderate, which can harm buyer power.
+Upstream suppliers in this market manufacture raw materials, such as iron, steel and aluminum.
+Iron, steel and aluminum manufacturers are at high risk of supply chain disruptions due to high volatility in the prices of...
 Subscribe to learn more.